swift502/KimbieFountain/README.md

 ## Workspace scoping

-You can set the theme to only apply to fountain workspaces by adding the following line their settings.json:
+If you wish to limit the effect of this theme to a specific workspace, you can do so by setting an override in the settings.json:

 ```json
 "workbench.colorTheme": "Kimbie Fountain"